Stock Exchange: Handling A Trading Loss

 Whatever trading method you use, you must analyze risk and anticipate losses.
 A record with no volatility is a sign of faked data.

 There was a test of this idea where a group of subjects with PhDs were given a bankroll and invited to play blackjack.
 They were accurately informed that the game was rigged to give them a 5% edge.
-A few hours later they were all broke.
+A few hours later, they were all broke.
 Even smart people underestimate the chance of a losing streak, even when the odds favor them.

 Here is a summary of the cast of characters.
 Find your own favorite!